maciejrosolowski/progressdatenbankderivate/README.md

 ## Example

-Read the data exported from the database of the PROGRESS project.
+Read the data exported from the database of the PROGRESS project

 ``` r
 library(readxl)